ykawase5048/CatDat/README.md

 `pnpm test`

+To get a coverage report, run

+`pnpm coverage`

 Every commit runs the tests once and the svelte check, which includes a type check.

 ## Deployment

-There is a GitHub workflow `deploy.yml` that triggers the deployment on Netlify from the main branch when the tests have passed.
+There is a GitHub workflow `deploy.yml` that triggers the deployment on [Netlify](https://netlify.com) from the main branch when the tests have passed.

 ## Similar projects